BENZOOgataga/benzoogataga/home-server.md

 ## 🔜 What's Next?

-This home server, while reliable, will **not be replaced** but rather repurposed as a dedicated **development and testing platform** for my projects.
+This home server, while reliable, will **remain in use** for development, testing, and staging purposes.

-A more powerful **production server at [Pastanetwork](https://pastanetwork.com)** (codename: `SRV-CITADEL`) will take over public-facing workloads such as:
+However, a **more powerful dedicated server hosted at [Pastanetwork](https://pastanetwork.com)** (codename: `SRV-CITADEL`) will soon take over production workloads:

-- Industrium's production game servers
+- Higher uptime (datacenter-hosted)
-- Web services and critical infrastructure
+- Redundant power and connectivity
-- Resource-intensive or uptime-sensitive applications (Uptime Kuma, Outline, ...)

-This separation ensures stable operations for users while keeping flexibility and control for development work on the home server.
+- Scalable resources for growing demand
+- Separation of stable prod vs dev environments

+Only resource-intensive services like **Industrium production servers** and public web apps will be migrated, while this server continues powering internal tools and experiments.

 ---